The development experience with spec-workflow-mcp is really great.

 What is spec-workflow-mcp?

-spec-workflow-mcp is a structured specification-driven development workflow tool designed for AI-assisted software development.
+spec-workflow-mcp is a structured, specification-driven development workflow tool designed for AI-assisted software development.

-Why spec-workflow-mcp is great
+Why spec-workflow-mcp is so great

-Keeping your repository clean
+Keep the repository clean

 scripts

-Intuitive specification management via Web UI
+Intuitive specification management via a web UI

-spec-workflow-mcp provides a web UI for managing all documents including requirements, designs and tasks.
+spec-workflow-mcp provides a web UI for managing all documents, including requirements, designs, and tasks.

 Some AI tools, like Claude Code, have a feature called "Auto Compact" that automatically summarizes past interactions when the context window approaches its limit.